Set Up Amazon SES

 16. Return to [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md) in Mailrith, click **Create Connection**, choose **Amazon SES**, and enter the region, Access Key ID, Secret Access Key, From name, From email, and workspace assignments.

-17. Click **Save**, then use **Send Test Email** from the connection row before using the connection in a broadcast, sequence, or automation.
+17. Click **Save**, then use **Send Test Email** from the connection row before you use the connection in a broadcast, sequence, or automation.

-SES errors often come from region mismatch.
-If everything looks correct but the test send fails, confirm that the verified identity, the IAM permissions, the Mailrith connection region, and the SES production-access status all match the sender you are testing.
+SES errors often come from a region mismatch.
+If the test send fails, confirm that the verified identity is in the same region as the Mailrith connection, the IAM permissions allow the From email, and SES production access is enabled for the sender you are testing.

 ## SNS Webhooks

 Amazon SES sends bounce and complaint events through Amazon SNS.
-Mailrith gives you separate webhook URLs for these event types so subscriber statuses can update automatically.
+Mailrith provides separate webhook URLs for these event types so subscriber statuses can update automatically.

 Use two SNS topics: one for bounces and one for complaints.
-This keeps each SES event connected to the matching Mailrith webhook.
+Separate topics keep each SES event type connected to the correct Mailrith webhook.

 ### Copy The Mailrith Webhook URLs